-Today’s most successful beauty brands usually have a blog.
-L’Oreal’s Beauty Blog and Kevin Murphy’s Freestyler Blog are some fabulous examples.
-But what does it really take to blog in 2023 and see success?
+Today’s most successful brands usually have a blog.
+L’Oreal’s Beauty Blog and Monday’s blog are some fabulous examples.
+But what does it really take to blog to see success?
 How much will you need to invest before you see ROI?
 And what are the typical blog writing costs?

-In the beauty industry, you might sell a killer skincare line, but you also deliver tons of free value to your audience through product reviews, beauty tips, skincare health, and more.
+You might sell a killer product or service, but you can also deliver tons of free value to your audience through product reviews, tips, freebies, and more.

 Google notices your hard work and rewards you with higher SERP rankings.